vgandari/everything/README.md

 Pull requests are welcome from any domain of expertise.
 Pull requests will be accepted if

-- there is no plagiarism
+- There is no plagiarism
-- there are no errors when generating a textbook using `tok`
+- There are no errors when generating a textbook using `tok`
-- there are no missing references in the generated pdf.
+- There are no missing references in the generated pdf.

 Please file an issue if, for example,